 Just a short 45-minute drive from Denver, CO, takes you to the spectacular Golden Gate Canyon State Park and an excellent snowshoeing area for the beginner to try out the trails.
 With 12 trails covering more than 35 miles (56 km), this park offers well-marked paths, gentle slopes, and incredible views of the surrounding mountain peaks.

 The visitors center is a great place to start and offers clean restrooms and knowledgeable staff to point you in the right direction towards the trails.
-Keep your eyes peeled for wildlife such as lynx, snowshoe hare, birds, and more.
+Keep your eyes peeled for wildlife such as lynx, snowshoe hares, birds, and more.

 1. Lost Lake Trail

 The Hessie Trailhead is the official start of the trek to Lost Lake.
-In winter, the unpaved part of the road to the trailhead closes.
+However, in winter, the unpaved part of the road to the trailhead closes.
 Thus, you’ll need to hike or snowshoe from the end of the paved road about 1 mile (1.6 km) to the actual trailhead.
 Once you reach the trailhead, Lost Lake is 1.4 miles one-way (2.2 km).

 A great outing for any skill level, this trail allows users to enjoy a high-elevation mountain lake (starting at 9000 feet).
-But, don’t let the high-elevation scare you off.
+But don’t let the high-elevation scare you off.
 This trail allows for a gradual climb with manageable elevation gains that won’t have you losing your breath.